justdoit0823/notes/README.md

 Notes
 =====

 This is a sumary about programming study.

 Content
 =======

-	C
+* C

-	Python
+* Python

-	Network
+* Network

-	Linux
+* Linux

+* Data structure

+* Algorithm